Ag3nt047/basic-scripts/README.md

 Introduction

-This is a collection of scripts useful for pentesting
+This is a collection of useful scripts

 Organization